ecobee/nestjs-firebase-admin/README.md

 Firebase Admin Module for [Nest.js Framework](https://nestjs.com/)

-Unlike the original module, this module is made to work with [service-relay](github.com/ecobee/service-relay) and uses `npm` in place of `yarn`.
+Unlike the original module, this module uses `npm` in place of `yarn`.

 ## Requirements